 With at least 6 hours of continuous darkness for the chickens to get enough sleep

 Providing materials that enable chickens to perform natural behaviour and stimulate better in more enriched environments.
-Practicing such activities that one enjoys can help reduce stress and reduce illnesses
+Practising such activities that one enjoys can help reduce stress and reduce illnesses.

 Sign up with us to improve the welfare of chickens